hdkshetty14/Memento-mori-app/README.md

 ---

 ## 🚧 Current Status: V1

-We’re working on **Version 1** — a clean, functional prototype to validate the concept.
+We’re in Version 1 — a clean, functional prototype to validate the concept.
-More updates are coming soon:

-- ✅ **Birthdate input** for accurate week calculations
-- 🎨 Grid improvement with custom HTML/CSS
-- 💾 Save reflections (via Google Sheets or Firebase)
+✅ What’s Working Now
+- Takes your birthdate as input
+- Generates a life calendar grid (🟥 lived weeks, ⬜ future weeks)
+- Displays a Memento Mori quote on each load
+- Provides a text box for reflection (local-only for now)
-- 🔔 Reminders/prompts via notifications
+- Live deployment via Streamlit Cloud

+🧪 What’s Coming Soon
+- 🔐 Sign-in system (Google or email-based)
+- 📝 Save personal notes week-by-week
+- 🎨 Clickable, interactive life grid
-- 🧠 AI-based life reflection prompts (in progress)
+- 🧠 Built-in AI prompts for deeper reflections
+- 📈 Weekly review & journaling features
+- 🌐 Move from Streamlit to a more scalable framework (Next.js, Flask, or React + backend)

 ---